hplp/Insider/README.md

 $ ./load_image.sh AGFI_ID
 ```
 If there's no error message (there will be some log which is fine), you will find a 64GiB-size Insider drive is mounted at `/mnt`.
+Now you can use Linux tools like `fio` to check the drive bandwidth and latency.
+You iteratively tune the drive parameters until they meet your requirement.

-Take "grep" for example, now you can use the data generator provided in `apps/host/grep/data_gen` to generate the input data (which is served as the raw real file).
+Before executing the host program, we first need to prepare the input data (which is served as the raw real file, and the offloading version would create the virtual file based on that).
+Take "grep" for example, now you can use the data generator provided in `apps/host/grep/data_gen`.
 ```
 $ cd apps/host/grep/data_gen
 $ ./compile.sh